List of state highways in Louisiana (1200–1299): Louisiana Highway 1246

 Louisiana Highway 1246 (LA 1246) runs 0.25 mi in an east–west direction along Lulu Road from Woodlawn Road to LA 82 north of Abbeville.
 The route consists of the state-maintained Woodlawn Bridge, a swing bridge spanning the Vermilion River, and its approaches.
 It is an undivided two-lane highway for its entire length, and its mileposts increase from the eastern end contrary to common practice.
 LA 1246 is currently proposed for deletion as part of La DOTD's Road Transfer Program.

 Louisiana Highway 1247

 Louisiana Highway 1247 (LA 1247) runs 1.59 mi in a northeast to southwest direction from LA 1010 at Brule to LA 308 in Labadieville.
 The route's mileposts increase from the northern or eastern end contrary to common practice.
 LA 1247 was formerly part of LA 398, and it is currently proposed for deletion as part of La DOTD's Road Transfer Program.
 As of 2019, it is under agreement to be removed from the state highway system and transferred to local control.

 Louisiana Highway 1248

 Louisiana Highway 1248 (LA 1248) runs 5.91 mi in a general north–south direction along Bluebonnet Boulevard from LA 30 to I-10 in Baton Rouge.
-As of 2017, it is under agreement to be removed from the state highway system and transferred to local control.
+In 2020, the route was removed from the state highway system and transferred to local control.